If you are in a hurry and just want to find out what the best DJ headphones are, then we recommend the Audio-Technica ATH M50x as the best one.

 In this review, we have selected the best closed back headphones.
 Closed back models isolate the DJ from exterior noise.
 This helps you beatmatch your tracks correctly without exterior noise distracting you.
 Been able to concentrate on your mix is critical to your success at mastering the art of DJing.
 This is why we consider these choices to be the best headphones for mixing.

-Open back headphones allow air to escape from the headphones which will give you a better overall sound experience.
+The best open back headphones allow air to escape from the headphones which will give you a better overall sound experience.
 This is usually achieved through some form of vents.
 This means that exterior noise can also make its way in.
 When trying to beatmatch this can make it more difficult to concentrate on your mix.

 There are some more differences between the two types and if you want to find out more we have an in-depth guide available here.